El Dorado Arkansas Regional Office

 following.

 2. Identity Access to Capital.
-Identity Grants, loans, and monies available for African American and Black Communities
+Identity Grants, loans, and monies available for our targeted Communities

-that would generate business and home ownership and make improvements to existing African American and Black
+that would generate business and home ownership and make improvements to existing our targeted

 business and homes.